hyperlane-xyz/hyperlane-monorepo/rust/README.md

     - trait implementations for different chains
     - shared configuration file formats
     - basic setup for an off-chain agent
+- `optics-ethereum`
+  - interfaces to the ethereum contracts
 - TODO: other agents :)

 ### High-level guide to building an agent